Capital Gains Tax ReportContent also available for Canadian tax entities or on our global site.

 Note: CGT positions must be locked in chronological order.
 Make sure that you have locked the positions for the previous reporting period before you alter the sale allocations for the current period.

-This table lists any capital losses during the period.
-Note that quantities and cost bases will be adjusted by Sharesight to allow for any capital returns and capital reconstructions.
+Note: Quantities and cost bases are adjusted by Sharesight to allow for any capital returns and capital reconstructions.

-This summary section details the taxable income calculation for the period.
+15 - CGT Summary The summary section details the taxable income calculation for the period.

 The following methodology is used to calculate taxable income:

-- The cost base of the shares is adjusted for any capital returns or capital reconstructions.
+The cost base of the shares is adjusted for any capital returns or capital reconstructions.

-- If there are any capital losses during the period, these are deducted from any gains made on shares held for less than 12 months.
+If there are any capital losses during the period, these are deducted from any gains made on shares held for less than 12 months.
 Any residual losses are then deducted from capital gains on shares held for more than 12 months.

 Editing the sale allocation methods within a locked reporting period

 WARNING: Altering the sale allocation method for a previous reporting period will alter the CGT result for the period that is being edited and any subsequent reporting periods.

 An important note for Xero users

-If the sale allocation method via the CGT report after you have synchronised sell trades to Xero, you will be presented with an option to resynchronise any transactions that have altered line item amounts
+If the sale allocation method is altered within the CGT report after you have synchronised sell trades to Xero, you will be presented with an option to resynchronise any transactions that have altered line item amounts

-Last modified on April 12, 2018 UTC
+Last modified on July 11, 2018 UTC